ryzerian/kf-bda-pbi-dashboard/README.md

 - `screenshots/` — Static images of each dashboard page
 - `queries/` — BigQuery SQL used to generate analytical tables
-- `presentation/` — PDF version of Looker Dashboard
+- `presentation/` — PDF version of Looker Dashboard and PowerPoint Presentation
 - `dashboard_link.txt` — Quick access to Looker Studio URL

 ---